ryanpfalz/azure-devops-testplans-playwright/README.md

 -   This project contains `WebApplication1/PlaywrightTests/.runsettings`, which is a configuration file that can be modified to denote which browser should be used for testing, whether the browser should run in [headless mode](https://techoverflow.net/2019/05/17/what-is-a-headless-program-or-application/), if the exexution steps should be slowed down (this makes it easier to watch the tests execute), and more.

 -   This project also contains `WebApplication1/PlaywrightTests/appsettings.test.json`, which is used to denote the host URL of the web application being tested.
-This file sets the URL as localhost for testing, but will be updated via variable substitution in the continuous deployment pipeline.
+This file sets the URL as localhost for testing, but will be updated via variable substitution in the continuous deployment pipeline for testing against the live web application.

 ### Setting up Azure DevOps

-Note that the build and release agents in this guide run on Windows OS.
+Note that the build and release pipelines in this guide use Microsoft-hosted agents that run on Windows OS.
+The below steps may vary slightly if you choose another OS or agent hosting option.

 #### Build Pipeline

-The `Devops/Build/webapp-tests-ci.yml` file builds the .NET Web Application in the repository and publishes the DLL binaries to an artifact along with the Playwright tests.
+The `Devops/Build/webapp-tests-ci.yml` file builds the .NET Web Application in the repository and publishes the binaries to an artifact along with the Playwright test DLLs.
 The publication of the test binaries is a critical step to enabling execution of the Playwright tests via Test Plans.
-Learn about how to create a YAML build pipeline [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser).
+Learn more about how to create a YAML build pipeline [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser).

 #### Release Pipeline

--   In order to execute the automated Playwright tests via Test Plans, a Release pipeline needs to be set up so that it can be configured via Test Plan Settings.
-This release pipeline will also deploy the web application.
+In order to execute the automated Playwright tests via Test Plans, a Release pipeline needs to be set up so that it can be configured via Test Plan Settings.
+This release pipeline will also deploy the web application to Azure using the artifact published in the build.

 ##### Service Connection